ibivibiv/lm-finetuning/Markdown/RESEARCH.md

         -   both return 3x the number of sequences
         -   loss is too low because of padding
             -   masking isn't worth it, just use more ram and the tf version
+    -   can't use more than the default control code with tf

 ### Won't do